-In 2000, Prince Nikolaos of Greece -the younger brother of Pavlos of Greece, mentioned above– was in Gstaad with his friend Boris.
+In 2000, Prince Nikolaos of Greece -the younger brother of Pavlos of Greece, mentioned above since he married Marie-Chantal- was in Gstaad with his friend Boris.
 They were are at a nightclub called Gringo.
 All of a sudden, a girl approached Boris, whispered in his ear, and left.
-Nikolas turned to his friend and asked: “How could you let the most gorgeous girl escape?”
+Nikolaos turned to his friend and asked: “How could you let the most gorgeous girl escape?”
 Boris replied: “She is my sister!”

 After the run-in in Gstaad, he started wooing her.
 For a solid year and a half.